aspuru-guzik-group/selfies/README.md

 ---

 (∗) The eMolecules dataset is not included in the GitHub repository, due to its size.
-For developers interested on testing using this set, one can download the dataset, and then split the file into chunks of 1 million SMILES using the following command in Windows:
+For developers interested in testing on this dataset, one can download it and then split the file into chunks of 1 million SMILES using the following command in Windows:

 ```